-An entity that is a part of the synchronization process contains details of the remote directory service provider, a unique identifier from the remote directory and the value that indicates whether the entity is a part of the synchronization process or not (chapter 3.8.7 Synchonization).
+An entity that is a part of the synchronization process contains details of the remote directory service provider, a unique identifier from the remote directory and the value that indicates whether the entity is a part of the synchronization process or not.
+For more information see chapter Synchonization.